PennyLaneAI/pennylane/doc/code/qml_fourier.rst

-The input to the :func:`~.pennylane.fourier.fourier_coefficients` function are the function in question, the length of the input vector, and the maximum frequency for which to calculate the coefficients.
-(For a quantum function with multiple inputs with varying order, it may be necessary to use a wrapper function to ensure the Fourier coefficients are calculated with respect to the correct input values.)
+The input to the :func:`~.pennylane.fourier.fourier_coefficients` function are the function in question, the length of the input vector, and the maximum frequency for which to calculate the coefficients (also known as the *degree*).
+(For a quantum function of multiple inputs with varying order, it may be necessary to use a wrapper function to ensure the Fourier coefficients are calculated with respect to the correct input values.)